 October is my favorite month–maybe because the weather and the leaves change (and I celebrate another birthday).
 It’s also the month of the Protestant Reformation and Halloween.
-I’ve gathered a few facts to show that Martin Luther chose the date wisely for nailing his 95 theses to the church door in Wittenberg.
-These facts are copied and pasted with links to the articles so you can learn more.
+Martin Luther chose the date wisely for nailing his 95 theses to the church door in Wittenberg.

 “Martin Luther is said to have posted his Ninety-Five Theses to the door of All Saints’ Church (also called Castle Church) on October 31, 1517.
 This was the eve of All Saints’ Day, or All Hallows’ Day (the origin of the name “Halloween”).
 It was a time when Christians were particularly focused on their dead.
 The unfortunate thing was that, by Luther’s time, there was tremendous confusion about just what happened to believers after death – ultimately moving Luther to address the misconceptions associated with the afterlife.”